 - How long do empanadas last?

 - What is the best way to preserve empanadas?

-How to preserve cooked empanadas?
+How to store cooked empanadas and samosas

 As I mentioned in the previous answer, you should store the fried or baked empanadas in the fridge or the freezer if you want to extend their shelf life.

 Keep cooked empanadas in the fridge